shipwright-io/build/docs/build.md

 - `source.revision` - An specific revision to select from the source repository, this can be a commit or branch name.
 If not defined, it will fallback to the git repository default branch.
 - `source.contextDir` - For repositories where the source code is not located at the root folder, you can specify this path here.
 Currently, only supported by `buildah`, `kaniko` and `buildpacks` build strategies.

-By default, the Build controller will validate that the Git repository exists.
-If the validation is not desired, users can define the `build.shipwright.io/verify.repository` annotation with `false`.
+By default, the Build controller won't validate that the Git repository exists.
+If the validation is desired, users can define the `build.shipwright.io/verify.repository` annotation with `true` explicitly.
 For example:

-Example of a `Build` with the **build.shipwright.io/verify.repository** annotation, in order to disable the `spec.source.url` validation.
+Example of a `Build` with the **build.shipwright.io/verify.repository** annotation, in order to enable the `spec.source.url` validation.

 ```yaml
 apiVersion: shipwright.io/v1alpha1